 Instead of a mild soapy water solution, another great solution to clean computer screen is obtained by mixing 50% white vinegar and 50% distilled water.
 That will safely have the job done too.

 Don’t apply to much pressure and use wide sweeping motions from top to bottom and from side to side.
-Be careful not to over-moisten the microfibre cloth to prevent water from running down the screen and collect in the edges and under the bezels.
+Be careful not to over-moisten the microfibre cloth to prevent water from running down the screen and collecting on the edges and under the bezels.

 Now that you have learned how to clean computer screen and what are the correct methods, let us leave some important pieces of advice on products you must avoid.